evert/evert.github.com/_posts/2016/2016-03-22-npm-revoke-breaks-the-build.md

 * Immutable / Append-only
 * Decentralized
-* Distributedy, anyone should be able to run a mirror.
+* Distributed, anyone should be able to run a mirror.

 Append-only means that once you publish a package, it can never be changed or unpublished.
 It can't be censored or taken down.
 This puts the control